Why Am I Not Getting Hired [Roadblocks at Each Stage of Hiring]

 Posting your resume to a niche resume database is the first step, but similar to your LinkedIn profile, if you lack the right keywords, you won’t be found.
 Unlike when you apply to a specific job, keywords are important if you’re hoping to be found by recruiters in databases.

 As you can guess, the way they search isn’t much different from how I described earlier.
 Recruiters use what is called a boolean search string to find candidates but the keywords you need aren’t as complicated as tools like JobScan make it seem.
-No one is searching for a list of technical skill keywords when they search these databases.
+No one searches for a list of technical skill keywords in these databases.

 Instead, they are going to search by job title, industry, and possibly one or two primary keywords.
 For example, if you were a Director of Governmental Affairs working with state and federal governments to influence legislative healthcare policy, the keywords a recruiter would use may be “Director Governmental Affairs,” “State or Federal Legislative Policy” and “Healthcare.”
 You would want those keywords to be present in your resume so they find you.